SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ###

-Negative
+> aside negative
-: Spring Cloud Functions supports 3 types that conveniently map to our 3 SCS binding interfaces. java.util.function.Function maps to a SCS Processor java.util.function.Supplier maps to a SCS Source java.util.function.Consumer maps to a SCS Sink
+> Spring Cloud Functions supports 3 types that conveniently map to our 3 SCS binding interfaces.
+> `java.util.function.Function` maps to a SCS Processor
+>
+> `java.util.function.Supplier` maps to a SCS Source
+>
+> `java.util.function.Consumer` maps to a SCS Sink

 ###